 - Refrigeration: I recommend storing your fudge sauce in an airtight container in the refrigerator.
 This keeps it fresh and flavorful for up to two weeks.
 I use glass jars or plastic containers with tight-fitting lids.
 Just make sure the sauce is completely cooled before sealing it to avoid condensation inside the container.

-- Freezing: For this, wait until the sauce cools.
+- Freezing: Wait until the sauce cools.
 Then, store it in a freezer-safe container, leaving a little space at the top for expansion.
 It can last up to three months in the freezer.
 When ready to use it, thaw it in the refrigerator overnight before reheating.

 - Stovetop Method: Place the sauce in a saucepan over low heat.
 Stir frequently to ensure even heating and prevent burning.
 I find this method great for maintaining the sauce’s texture and flavor, especially if you need to warm it gently without altering its consistency.

 - Microwave Method: Transfer the sauce to a microwave-safe container and heat it in 20-30 second intervals, stirring between intervals.
-This method is quick, but be cautious not to overheat, as it can cause the sauce to become too thin or develop an uneven texture.
+This method is quick, but be careful not to overheat, as it can make the sauce too thin or uneven in texture.

 Printable Version